michaleaking/michaleaking.github.io/categories.md

 ---
 title: Fieldwork
-layout: categories
+layout: fieldwork
-excerpt: "Category index"
+excerpt: "photos and descriptions of time in the field"
 aside: true
 ---